Warbo/chriswarbo-net/unfinished/checking_combinators_with_falsify.md

        d             |             c        | Applied K rule again to first
 ```

-Hence `X` and `Y` can be reduced to different symbols, so we can force them to
+Since `X` and `Y` reduce to different symbols, we can use this scheme to force
-disagree by replacing the symbols `c` and `d` with unequal values, say `S` and
-`K`.
+their results to *any* value, including unequal `Normal`{.haskell} forms or
+(as above) expressions which consume any number of subsequent inputs *then*
+become unequal `Normal`{.haskell} forms. ∎

 The following `unequalArgCount`{.haskell} function will spot when two
-expressions apply a symbol to an unequal number of arguments:
+expressions apply a symbol to an unequal number of arguments, and are hence sure
+to be extensionally unequal:

 ```{.haskell pipe="./show Main.hs"}
 -- | Split a Com value into its head and any arguments that's applied to